DaisyMolving/DaisyMolving.github.io/_posts/2017-02-13-components-of-an-echo-server.markdown

 <strong>What is TCP?</strong>

 TCP stands for Transmission Control Protocol.
 It is a way of sending information over a network.
 Transmission Control Protocol was designed to be error-checked and reliable.
-It breaks up the information into streams and checks that the streams are delivered in the correct order.
+It breaks up the stream of information into bytes and checks that the bytes are delivered in the correct order.
 TCP uses a sequence number to identify each byte of data to ensure this.
 Because it does all of this error checking this does mean that TCP can be a little slower in some cases.
-For instance if you were speaking to someone on a video call online, or live streaming, checking that all bytes of data were present and correct would take to long to allow a good quality of call.
+For instance if you were speaking to someone on a video call online checking that all bytes of data were present and correct would take to long to allow a good quality of call.
 It would lag a lot.
 For this type of information to be send back and forth a different type of protocol, called User Datagram Protocol (UDP) is often used.

 <strong>What is a port?</strong>